 Keep in mind, too, that you can't simply give your mutual funds to your neighbor and expect to claim a tax deduction for your generosity.
 Only certain organizations are approved by the IRS to receive tax-deductible charitable donations.
 The IRS offers a searchable database of charities that qualify.

-Most well-known charities are eligible, like Goodwill or United Way, as well as religious institutions, nonprofit schools, healthcare facilities, and first responder organizations.
-But check the IRS to make sure that the charity you have in mind makes the list.
+Most well-known charities, like Goodwill or United Way, are eligible.
+Many religious institutions, nonprofit schools, healthcare facilities, and first responder organizations are also eligible.
+Once you have a charity in mind, check with the IRS to make sure the charity makes their list.
 You can enter the name of the charity and the IRS website will search for it and tell you whether it's qualified.

-Tax laws change frequently and individuals can be faced with differing income tax circumstances from year to year.
-Contact your tax preparer to determine if the above limitations and other limitations apply to your situation.
+Tax laws change frequently, and individuals can be faced with differing income tax circumstances from year to year.
+For example, the Tax Cut and Jobs Act of 2017 eliminated some types of itemized deductions while increasing the standard deduction.
+Contact your tax preparer to determine which limitations and benefits apply to your situation.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.